 Your multimedia files will be submitted through the SPIE manuscript submission wizard along with your manuscript.

-Manuscript submission is expected, preferred, and appreciated.
+Manuscript submission is expected and strongly encouraged.
 SPIE strives to ensure that the published proceedings accurately and completely reflect the program content.

+Yes.
 A "Transfer of Copyright" should be completed and returned to SPIE when you submit your manuscript, or as soon as possible thereafter.
-The online form is preferred, but you may download and email the PDF version if necessary.
-The copyright agreement protects both SPIE and authors/employers, and specifies rights for both parties with respect to publication and reuse of the material.
+Submitting the online form through your account at http://spie.org/myaccount is preferred, but you may download and email the PDF version if necessary.
+The copyright agreement protects both SPIE and authors/employers and specifies rights for both parties with respect to publication and reuse of the material.

 Disclosure: If a manuscript (or portion of a manuscript) was previously published in a conference proceedings or is under consideration for publication in a proceedings, this information must be disclosed when the manuscript is submitted to an SPIE journal.
 Authors should also reference or acknowledge the prior proceedings paper within the submitted journal article.